NinePiece2/Traffic-Control-System/README.md

 ### Pedestrian Detection and Safety

 The SSD-MobileNetV2-FPNLite model is used to properly identify and classify pedestrians, vehicles and other objects.
+Pytesseract is used to extract license plates from vehicles that have commited traffic violations.
 For pedestrian safety, buzzers are used to sound for when there is a traffic violation detected, which is used alongside a pressure sensor.
 Lastly, other audio beeps are used for when a pedestrian requests to cross, and then they are sounded to make both the pedestrian and driver alerted of the shortened signal timings.

 ### Real-Time Video Streaming